mavryk-network/taquito/docs/manager_lambda.md

     }
 ```

-The method takes 2 parameters: the first one of type `string` whose value is the `key_hash` of the recipient address, the second one of type `number` whose value is the amount of XTZ to be transferred.
+The method takes 2 parameters: the first one of type `string` whose value is the `key_hash` of the recipient address, the second one of type `number` whose value is the amount of MVRK to be transferred.

-It produces a list of operations with a single operation in it created by the `TRANSFER_TOKENS` instruction that will transfer the provided amount of XTZ to the provided contract address.
+It produces a list of operations with a single operation in it created by the `TRANSFER_TOKENS` instruction that will transfer the provided amount of MVRK to the provided contract address.
 The contract must take a parameter of type `unit` (which is the case for the manager contract), this condition is verified by the Michelson code in the lambda.

 ## Information